Kai-Zhang/Zict/README.md

 ##Notice for use
 ========
-Server ip address in ../DictionaryClient/confit.txt
+Server's ip address is in ../DictionaryClient/config.txt